FAA probes Boeing 737 MAX production, ex-manager warns of 'a factory in chaos'

 Dickson said at the hearing Boeing could still face fines for not disclosing problems with the 737 MAX earlier.

+After Dickson testified, he spoke to some of the family members, who pressed him to make sure there is never a similar 737 MAX crash.
+As Dickson departed, the mother of one of the people killed in the flights called out: “We’re relying on you.”

-The three U.S. carriers that operate the 737 MAX - Southwest Airlines Co, American Airlines Group Inc and United Airlines Holdings Inc - are scheduling flights without use of the aircraft until early March 2020, nearly a year since the plane was grounded after crashes killed 346 people in Indonesia and Ethiopia.
+The three U.S. carriers that operate the 737 MAX - Southwest Airlines Co, American Airlines Group Inc and United Airlines Holdings Inc - are scheduling flights without use of the aircraft until early March 2020, nearly a year since the plane was grounded.

+The head of the International Air Transport Association, Alexandre de Juniac, warned Wednesday that airlines face significant problems if the return to service of the 737 MAX drags on for months longer.

 Reporting by David Shepardson in Washington and Eric M. Johnson in Seattle; Additional reporting by Tracy Rucinski in Chicago; Editing by Nick Macfie and Nick Zieminski